Bodera/quickCourse_DesignPatterns/java/designs-pattern-in-java/creational-patterns/Prototype/Copy-Constructors.md

 }
 ```

-So the take away from this example is that one of the more palatable ways of explicitly specifying that an object is copyable is to provide a copy constructor, this is way better than implementing the `Cloneable` interface for example.
+So the takeaway from this example is that one of the more palatable ways of explicitly specifying that an object is copyable is to provide a copy constructor, this is way better than implementing the `Cloneable` interface for example.